CubertCoin/cubertcoin/faq.md

 - **No hidden allocations** — all wallets and allocations are publicly disclosed
 - **No excessive team ownership** — team holds only 5%, fully vested over 18 months
 - **No transaction taxes** — 0% buy and sell tax
-- **Mint authority revoked at launch** — makes it technically impossible to create new tokens
+- **Mint authority active until launch** — will be permanently revoked on-chain at launch, making it technically impossible to ever create additional $CUBE tokens
-- **Freeze authority revoked at launch** — makes it technically impossible to freeze any holder's wallet
+- **Freeze authority** — never set upon token creation; no wallet can ever be frozen
 - **Liquidity locked via Streamflow** — immutable smart contract, 12-month minimum; not even the Founder can withdraw early
 - **Team tokens locked via Streamflow** — 6-month cliff + 12-month linear vesting; no early access
 - **Treasury managed via Squads Protocol multisig (2-of-3)** — no single party can move funds unilaterally